 The visit of the Capitol focuses mainly on three rooms of the building: the crypt, the rotunda and the National Statuary Hall.
 The crypt was originally intended to host George Washington’s remains, but he preferred to be buried on his land in Mount Vernon, Virginia.
 Today, it marks what is intended to be the symbolic center of the city of Washington.

 The National Statuary Hall is located in the former House of Representatives (before it becomes too small and a new, larger room was built in the south wing of the building).
-It now hosts the national collection of statues (each state is required to provide two statues of their most illustrious representatives on the Capitol).
+It now hosts the national collection of statues (each state is required to provide two statues of their most illustrious representatives to the Capitol).

 But the highlight of the visit is truly the rotunda.
-There is almost something dizzying to be under the famous dome, where several meters above our heads, George Washington sits almost like god in his Apotheosis.
+There is almost something dizzying to be under the famous dome, where several metres above our heads, George Washington sits almost like god in his Apotheosis.